BCSP Code of Ethics, Confidentiality, and Professional Conduct

 Ethics as Field Practice

 Exam ethics questions usually have one answer that protects workers, tells the truth, stays within competence, and uses proper channels.
-The tempting wrong answers often conceal information, change records, exaggerate authority, retaliate against a worker, ignore a conflict of interest, or choose production over known danger.
+The tempting wrong answers conceal information, alter records, exaggerate authority, retaliate against a worker, ignore a conflict of interest, or choose production over known danger.

 Truthful Documentation

 Construction safety records include inspections, training rosters, JHAs, permits, exposure monitoring, incident reports, corrective action logs, equipment inspections, and meeting minutes.
 These records must be accurate.
-A CHST should not backdate training, sign for an inspection not performed, remove unfavorable findings, copy old forms as if they describe current conditions, or write an incident report to protect a favored contractor.
-Inaccurate records can leave workers exposed and damage credibility during audits, investigations, or legal review.
+A CHST must not backdate training, sign for an inspection not performed, delete unfavorable findings, copy old forms as if they describe current conditions, or write an incident report to shield a favored contractor.
+Inaccurate records leave workers exposed and destroy credibility during an OSHA inspection, an insurer audit, or litigation discovery, where falsified documents can expose individuals to personal liability.

 Documentation should be factual, timely, and limited to what is known.
-If the cause of an incident is still under investigation, do not state speculation as fact.
-If a hazard was corrected, document both the original condition and the corrective action.
-If a worker raises a concern, record the concern without mocking, minimizing, or exposing personal details unnecessarily.
+If a cause is still under investigation, do not state speculation as fact.
+If a hazard was corrected, record both the original condition and the corrective action with dates.
+If a worker raises a concern, record it without mocking, minimizing, or exposing personal details.

 Ethical issuePoor responseProfessional response